-Our assessments and observations indicated that pupil wellbeing and mental health were significantly impacted last year.
+Our assessments and observations over recent years, including last year, have indicated that pupil wellbeing and mental health have been significantly impacted due to the pandemic and other factors such as the cost of living crisis.
 The impact was particularly acute for disadvantaged pupils.
 We used pupil premium funding to provide wellbeing support for all pupils, and targeted interventions where required.
-We are building on that approach with the activities detailed in this plan.
+We are building on that approach this year with the activities detailed in this plan, specifically extending our offer of support to pupils by employing a staff member to work full time as an ELSA leader and developing an inclusion team within the school.